 Mailing and Printing Services is equipped to do a variety of duplicating jobs, as well as large or small mailings.
 Services include color and black and white copying, lamination, faxing, Express Mail, Federal Express and UPS shipping.
 This office is located adjacent to the Campus Post Office.

 There is a fax machine located in Mailing and Printing Services for receiving and sending messages.
 The incoming fax number is 903.813.3199.
-If you receive a fax, you will be notified by a notice in your mail box.
+Students who receive a fax will be notified by a written message in the assigned mail box.
 There will not be a charge for the first page; however, a $0.25 fee will be charged for each additional page.
 The fee for sending a fax is $1.00 for the first page and $0.50 per page thereafter.

 The Campus Mail Center does not accept cash to be delivered to anyone on campus.
-If you need to pay someone cash please do so in person.
+Cash should be exchanged in person.
 The Mail Center will not be responsible for any money lost or stolen if it was sent through the Mail Center.

 All Austin College students are assigned a mailbox and issued a combination for their mailboxes at the time of registration.
 Mail is delivered daily and students are strongly encouraged to check their boxes each day since the College uses campus mail for official communication with students (including course registration materials, etc.).
 In order to assure prompt delivery of your mail, use the following address format for your incoming correspondence and packages:

 900 N GRAND AVE STE XXXXX

 Please do not use nicknames on your correspondence or packages.
 The Campus Post Office only recognizes the name that you registered with at the beginning of the semester.
 Failure to use the format above or using nicknames can result in up to a 48-hour delay of your package.